-The actual racing was scheduled for Saturday and Sunday but as the track was available on Friday for a little paid practise we took advantage of it to be sure I could remember how to shift with my left hand and drive a rear wheel drive race car.
-It has been at least 5 years since I have had the opprotunity to drive something other than a Mini or the Aardvark (another front wheel drive special).
+The actual racing was scheduled for Saturday and Sunday but as the track was available on Friday for a little paid practice we took advantage of it to be sure I could remember how to shift with my left hand and drive a rear wheel drive race car.
+It has been at least 5 years since I have had the opportunity to drive something other than a Mini or the Aardvark (another front wheel drive special).

 The MG Midget that I had the opportunity to drive has a long history of being a quick car that was well sorted and in fact had only one race on a completely rebuilt 1275cc engine.
 The tires of choice in this race group are Yokohomas and these too only had one race on them.
-As the owner of the car is about my hight we found no need to do anything special with the seat postion, etc.
+As the owner of the car is about my height we found no need to do anything special with the seat position, etc.

-The first practise of the day was sunny and bright with about 20 to 25 cars on my grid.
-Starting from the grid the course went form left to right with some veery fast and long corners, a long straight, a couple off camber corners, a short uphill section, etc. etc. a pretty good drivers course.
+The first practice of the day was sunny and bright with about 20 to 25 cars on my grid.
+Starting from the grid the course went form left to right with some very fast and long corners, a long straight, a couple off camber corners, a short uphill section, etc. etc. a pretty good drivers course.
 I was fortunate in that the owner of the car (Peter) was to race the following day in his second MG Midget.
-This allowed him to also be at the practise to show me not only around the facility but also the most common lines around the track.
+This allowed him to also be at the practice to show me not only around the facility but also the most common lines around the track.

 While the track was very friendly to the newcomers as it had no blind corners with lots of run-off room, to me that didn't have any idea where I was going in a rear wheel drive car, it caused a few uneasy moments.
-On the second lap following Peter's line thru the tight tuen going onto the front straight I found it VERY easy to do a 360 degree turn when in reality it should only have been a 90!
+On the second lap following Peter's line thru the tight turn going onto the front straight I found it VERY easy to do a 360 degree turn when in reality it should only have been a 90!
 And I did it more than once.
-The combination of not hitting the apex, pinching it off on the exit, rear wheel drive, etc. was a real learing curve.
+The combination of not hitting the apex, pinching it off on the exit, rear wheel drive, etc. was a real learning curve.
 But at the end of the first session at least I understood the limits of the car and had started to remember the track.

 The second session was much better with a few tail-out turns but at least in semi-control.

 By the third session I was finally getting it reasonable together and getting laps times in line with the owners (Peter's) times.
-And by the fouth session I was down to the 1:14 range, felling pretty good about it all until I was reminded by Peter that the start of the race in Australia is always done from a standing start and not the more common rolling start as done in the USA.
-I went out on the 4th session with instructions to try to find a clear spot on the track and come to a complete stop to try and practise a standing start.
-But the fifth time out seemed to include ore cars than ever and thus never really had a chance to practise that although laps times continued to improve.
+And by the fourth session I was down to the 1:14 range, felling pretty good about it all until I was reminded by Peter that the start of the race in Australia is always done from a standing start and not the more common rolling start as done in the USA.
+I went out on the 4th session with instructions to try to find a clear spot on the track and come to a complete stop to try and practice a standing start.
+But the fifth time out seemed to include ore cars than ever and thus never really had a chance to practice that although laps times continued to improve.

-Qualifying went well although I never got down to the lap times of the previous day, I was the seond fastest Midget in my class and thus started 19th on the grid with a 34 car field.
+Qualifying went well although I never got down to the lap times of the previous day, I was the second fastest Midget in my class and thus started 19th on the grid with a 34 car field.
 Most of the cars on the front of the grid where either 911 Porsches, Alfas and an MGB and Clubmans of one form or another (Mallocks, Lotus- home built specials typically Ford powered).

 The start procedure for the race looked simply enough; you leave the 'dummy grid', as they call it and make on lap of the track to warm up tires and drivers.
-Coming to the front straight you line in 2 by 2 on some very faint makes on the backtop.
+Coming to the front straight you line in 2 by 2 on some very faint makes on the blacktop.
 For the first race I was to start 19th but did not know which side of the tack that meant I would be on.
 As you might guess, I almost started on the wrong side, but got set in time.
-The grid people walk the back of the grid to be sure that everyone is in postion and then waves a green flag to the guy on the starters stand.
+The grid people walk the back of the grid to be sure that everyone is in position and then waves a green flag to the guy on the starters stand.
 He in turn then puts up a sign that says 30 seconds.
 After that he turns on the RED lights, you now know that you have only a few more seconds of anxiety before you can get it all started.
-When the red light goes out it the excitment begins.
+When the red light goes out it the excitement begins.
 What rush!!
 While it all happens rather quickly I have come to really like the thrill of the start, perhaps it was because I did not stall the car or spin the tire or perhaps because the car was extremely well set-up for this kind of thing but for sure it was one of the best parts of the race.
 I can remember only a little about it all but do know the front straight could hold only about 4 or at best 5 cars across and I was on the inside heading to a tight right hand turn at the end of the start.
-The cars are postioned on the grid with about 2 car lenghts gap between rows and then the red light goes out you look for a gap e train front of you.
+The cars are positioned on the grid with about 2 car lengths gap between rows and then the red light goes out you look for a gap e train front of you.
 The car in front of me was some sort of Alfa sedan (1600cc or so) but low and behold I found myself on his bumper with the only hole on the very right edge of the track, almost in the dirt and as squirted by him and another car of so on my left, not even sure what they were.
-This would be the first opprotunity for me to experience the quality of the other drivers and try to determine how safe or dangerous it might be out there wheel to wheel with these guys all wanting to be in front!
+This would be the first opportunity for me to experience the quality of the other drivers and try to determine how safe or dangerous it might be out there wheel to wheel with these guys all wanting to be in front!
 Well, 6 laps is not very long and the track being so short, not a lot of places to pass, I ended up 17th!
 I was satisfied and excited.
 The only complaint I had was that the demand on the brakes seemed to too high for the set-up.
 Best advise from the owner was to simply stop using them!!

 From my very limited experience it seemed as though starting the race on the inside of the track was a position to be in.
 Thus when we lined up for the next race fould myself on the outside I had to wonder now where do I go.
 While sitting on the start line I looked in front of me to see another couple Alfas, a MGB and a 911.
 Before I had too much time to plan, the red light went out and the race was on.
-Now the front straight could allow 4 widths with easy, 5 would b a little tight, but daned if this little red Midget did not have the power to make a move right up the middle.
+Now the front straight could allow 4 widths with easy, 5 would b a little tight, but darned if this little red Midget did not have the power to make a move right up the middle.
 Before I knew it I was running in 10th place.
 I had reached my goal and just had to stay in front of all those guys that had out qualified me.
 And I almost made it-- on the last lap a TR6 started to push me through every corner and as expected was able to pull me down the straight.